mattclements/mattclements.github.io/index.md

 ## Bio

-Currently the VP of Engineering for UK/EU Payments at Xplor Technologies.
+Currently the Director of ClearDebit, part of the ClearCourse Group.

 Background from the engineering space, developing in PHP/SQL utilising Laravel, with additional knowledge of Linux Server Admin.
 I now lead the engineering teams in the payments space with detailed knowledge of the payment industry.

 ## Experience

+### ClearDebit (2023 - Present) - Director

+Director of ClearDebit, part of the ClearCourse group.
+Leading the Direct Debit payments business through support of Product, Strategy & Commercial/Go-to-Market.

-### Xplor Technologies / Debit Finance Collections Plc (2010 - Present) - VP of Engineering - UK/EU Payments
+### Xplor Technologies / Debit Finance Collections Plc (2010 - 2023) - VP of Engineering - UK/EU Payments

-#### VP of Engineering - UK/EU Payments (2019 - Present)
+#### VP of Engineering - UK/EU Payments (2019 - 2023)

 In 2019, I took on a new role to focus back on my area of passion, the engineering/development space.
 I now look after teams across
 UK, US &amp; New Zealand to manage a combination of legacy applications &amp; platforms, along with our new global payment platform.